-Do remember that if a client makes a complaint, your ethical body will almost certainly ask to see your contract and explore what online counselling competencies you have in place.
+Do remember that if a client makes a complaint, your ethical body will almost certainly ask to see your contract and explore what online counselling competences you have in place.

 You can use your existing face-to-face contract as a basis but will need to modify this to reflect the differences between in-person working and online therapy.

 In this article, we discuss some of the additional points that you may need to think about.

 Do agree with the client during contracting who has responsibility for contacting the other at the start of a session, and what happens if you lose contact during a session.

 For all clients, it’s a good idea to produce and send them a simple guide to the technology you have together chosen to use.
 You are likely to need a separate guide for each type of technology that you will be using.

 When you contract with a client, make sure that you enquire whether their environment is confidential.